Greeks must unite to nurse economic recovery, says central bank

 But it cautioned that a fragile political climate posed risks and urged the country to seek common ground and to push ahead with reforms demanded by the country's foreign creditors.

-"A significant problem arises from the political climate, which shows elements of polarization and confrontation in a period when the opposite is required," the report said.
+"A significant problem arises from the political climate, which shows elements of polarisation and confrontation in a period when the opposite is required," the report said.

 The volatility could reach its peak next year with Greece taking over the rotating European Union presidency on Jan 1, and European parliamentary and local elections due in May, it said.